tmack0/gosa_debian_patches/README.md

 Other patches will be added here as I clean up and generalize them.
 ToDo: php-native Samba hash generation (no reason to call out to Perl to do this)

+### Use

+These patches are in addition to all the other patches in the Debian Gosa(2.7) packaging source.
+To use these, get the source package for gosa 2.7, the orig tarball and unpack.
+CD into the gosa source dir.
+Check in debian/patches that the patch sequencing has not moved past 1043 and 1044 (don't want to overwrite other patches! renumber if needed) and move these into the debian/patches directory.
+Edit the series file and add these to the end of the list.
+Edit debian/changelog and add an entry (properly formatted!) bumping the patch version (ie: deb8u3 from deb8u2 or deb9u2 from deb9u1).
+Use dpkg-buildpackage to rebuild the debian packages, they will show up in the parent dir.